FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **In my own words:** I want to consider future oriented organisation, develop my investigative ability by analysing important issues, extend my personal leadership with constantly extending my own knowledge independently and apply targeted interaction implementing a proper group communication.

+### Ambition
+After this project I want to extend my personal leadership in a way where always hand in assignments on time and still try to broaden my knowledge independently from university in a self driven way.
+In terms of group work I want to to take more initiative and have an notable impact on the whole project.
+Therefore I need to know about all the different aspects of the project improving my investigative ability.
 // not precise enough and what exactly I want to improve
-// I want to be more relaibl or on time
+// I want to be more reliable or on time
 // taking initiative
-// I want to broaden my investigate ability with papers books collegues
+// I want to broaden my investigate ability with papers books colleagues
 // personal leadership -> become scrum master or product owner
 // 360 degree feedback
 // did I make a plan and where I able to follow the plan